Skip to Main Content

 Chief Executive Officer, Samaritan Albany General Hospital

 Keteri attended Finlandia University in Hancock, Michigan, where he earned a bachelor’s degree in nursing.
-He followed that with a second bachelor’s degree in organizational communication from Marylhurst University, Marylhurst, Ore., and then earned a master’s in health care leadership from Western Governors University, Salt Lake City, Utah.
+He followed that with a second bachelor’s degree in organizational communication from Marylhurst University, Marylhurst, Oregon, and then earned a master’s in health care leadership from Western Governors University, Salt Lake City, Utah.

 Keteri has been in nursing for 33 years, nurse management for 30 years and executive management for nearly 18 years.
-He began his career as a travel nurse in Hawaii before accepting a position at PeaceHealth Southwest Washington Medical Center in Vancouver, Wash., in 1987.
+He began his career as a travel nurse in Hawaii before accepting a position at PeaceHealth Southwest Washington Medical Center in Vancouver in 1987.
 He joined Samaritan Health Services in 2015, when he was hired as the vice president of Patient Care Services at Samaritan Albany General Hospital.

 As vice president of Patient Care Services, Keteri focused on improving patient experience, implementing resources and attaining several hospital recognitions.